sjpfenninger/modelling-energy-systems/basics/lp.md

 The two-dimensional decision space.
 ```

 First, we can draw in the operational constraints for both units.
 These constraints are **inequality constraints**: they state that a variable must be lesser or equal to, greater than or equal to, a specific value.
-This turns the decision space into a well-constrained area, as seen in {numref}`fig-dispatchlp-decisionspace-operationalconstraints`.
+This gives us a feasible region bounded on all sides, as seen in {numref}`fig-dispatchlp-decisionspace-operationalconstraints`.

 ```{figure} ../images-built/fig_dispatchlp_decisionspace_operationalconstraints.jpg
 :name: fig-dispatchlp-decisionspace-operationalconstraints